Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Introduction

 Visualization dashboards have become essential tools for data exploration and decision-making across organizations~\cite{DBLP:journals/tvcg/SarikayaCBTF19}.
 Modern dashboards integrate multiple linked views, complex filtering mechanisms, and sophisticated interaction techniques to support analytical workflows~\cite{bach23dashboardpatterns_tvcg}.
 However, this complexity creates a significant barrier: users often struggle to understand how to navigate and effectively use these dashboards without guidance~\cite{walchshofer_transitioning_2023, ceneda_characterizing_2017, collins_guidance_2018}.
 Dashboard authors accordingly invest substantial time creating \textit{onboarding} materials and conducting training sessions~\cite{v_process_2022, c_visualization_2019}, yet these resources quickly become outdated as dashboards evolve~\cite{DBLP:journals/tvcg/DhanoaHFEGS25}.
 Existing automated onboarding solutions often fail to match the effectiveness of human experts who can provide contextual explanations, adapt to user questions, and demonstrate features using the actual data and visualizations present in the dashboard.

 We present \sysName (Dashboard Interactive Assistant for Navigation and Analysis), a multimodal dashboard assistant that replicates the guidance provided by human onboarding experts.
 Unlike text-only chatbots or onboarding tutorials (static or dynamic~\cite{DBLP:journals/tvcg/DhanoaHFEGS25}), \sysName combines multiple interaction modalities---voice input and output, mouse, and keyboard-based interaction---to provide \textit{situated explanations}~\cite{DBLP:journals/ivs/ChunduryYCMSE23} directly within the dashboard interface.
-The system employs a contextual radial menu that organizes dashboard features into logical structures, supports pointing gestures and lasso selection for highlighting specific charts or data points, includes a text-based natural language interface, and integrates speech recognition and synthesis for natural conversation. \sysName delivers contextual help using the actual tasks, visualizations, and datasets from each specific dashboard, enabling users to learn through direct manipulation and exploration of real content.
+The system is based on the process model for dashboard onboarding described by Dhanoa et al.~\cite{v_process_2022} and uses LLMs for the unique case of onboarding (Figure~\ref{fig:teaser}).
+It employs a contextual radial menu that organizes dashboard features into logical structures, supports pointing gestures and lasso selection for highlighting specific charts or data points, includes a text-based natural language interface, and integrates speech recognition and synthesis for natural conversation. \sysName delivers contextual help using the actual tasks, visualizations, and datasets from each specific dashboard, enabling users to learn through direct manipulation and exploration of real content.

 We implemented \sysName as a web-based system using a GPT-powered agent and integrated with Microsoft Power BI.
 The system supports any Power BI dashboard with appropriate metadata annotations.
 It uses OpenAI's Realtime API~\cite{realtime} for speech processing and provides real-time visual feedback through dashboard highlighting and overlays.
-Using the prototype, we conducted an in-depth qualitative user study with novices and expert dashboard users across hour-long sessions involving detailed tasks on varied, unfamiliar datasets and dashboards.
-The study design incorporated insights from three pilot studies to refine the experimental protocol.
-Results demonstrate that participants rapidly grasped \sysName's capabilities and consistently preferred multimodal interactions over single-modality approaches for onboarding tasks.
+Using the prototype, we conducted a mixed-methods user study comparing \sysName against a baseline system and collected both quantitative and qualitative data from participants with novice- to expert-level dashboard experience.
+The study design incorporated insights from four pilot studies to refine the experimental protocol.
+Results demonstrate that participants with \sysName had higher task accuracy as compared to the baseline.
+They rapidly grasped \sysName's capabilities and consistently preferred multimodal interactions over single-modality approaches for onboarding tasks.
 Visual highlighting combined with voice-based questions and responses emerged as the dominant interaction pattern.
 All experts expressed strong interest in using \sysName for their professional dashboard work.